juacas/zte_tracker/README.md

 Component to integrate the Huawei ZTE router (tested on model ZTE Pro).

 ## Features
-- Publish the zte.reboot service to reboot the router.
 - Provides a device_tracker to monitor the connection status of devices.
+- TODO: Publish the zte.reboot service to reboot the router (not implemented yet).

 ## Example usage